alonpresman/AlonPresman/Writeups/HTB/blocky.md

 there are 2 files.

-both are jar file so I used jd-gui to revese it back.
+both are jar file so I used jd-gui to reverse it back.

 ```bash
 jd-gui BlockyCore.jar